 The complete Charger bicycle weighs about 42 lbs. excluding a 23-lb. lead acid, or 8 lb. lithium battery.
 The battery is easily removable for carrying upstairs or mounting the bike on a car-rack.

 Can the brakes safely stop the Charger bicycle?

 To compensate for the increased weight of the electric drive system that ads a mere 15 to 20% to the total weight of the bike and rider, a Shimano roller brake was included in the rear wheel.
 The rear roller brake with the standard front cantilever brake stops the Charger bicycle within the Consumer Product Safety Commission guidelines.

 The US Department of Transportation has issued an opinion that the Charger design is a bicycle, not a motor vehicle.
 The fact that the Charger bike does not have a throttle and cannot be ridden without the rider pedaling has eliminated all of the federal motor vehicle regulations affiliated with other electric motor vehicles.
 Your state or community may have specific rules for electric bikes as well as electric motor vehicles.

 Can I ride the Charger bicycle without assist?

 Absolutely!
 The Charger bike offers four levels of assist or you may turn off the system entirely.
-Because of the unique drive train, you will feel no added friction or drag when pedaling without the assist.
-The battery box can be quickly removed (less than 5 seconds) allowing rides without the added battery weight.
+Because of the unique drive train, you will feel no noticeable friction or drag when pedaling without the assist.
+The battery box can be quickly removed in less than 5 seconds, allowing rides without the added battery weight.